AntonioNoack/RemsEngine/README.md

 - Download an IDE of your choice.
 I prefer IntelliJ IDEA.
 Eclipse may work with a bit of luck, too.
 - Download either the engine source code, and compile it yourself, or download a pre-compiled jar.
-    - If there is no release available yet, just ask for a build, and I'll create one :)
+    - if that's too out-of-date, ask me, e.g., on Discord, to create a build for you

 Trying out things is fastest by adding RemsEngine.jar to your project dependencies, or by directly working in the tests folder in the engine project.